information

 Policy:

-1. Truthfulness is a pillar upon which the Portland Police Bureau’s legitimacy and community credibility are built.
-Theintegrity of police service is rooted in honesty and truthfulness.
-The Bureau is committed to holding its members accountable for being honest and truthful in all statements made and actions taken which relate to their duties as members of the Police Bureau.
+1. Police legitimacy and community trust in the Portland Police Bureau (Bureau) require truthfulness and transparency.
+The Bureau is committed to holding its members accountable for being honest and truthful in all statements and actions taken relating to their duties as members of the Bureau.

 Procedure: